handsomecode/UnityBuildKit/README.md

 # UnityBuildKit

-UnityBuildKit is a command line tool that generates an iOS application with an embedded Unity scene.
+UnityBuildKit is a command line tool that embeds a Unity project into an iOS application.
+Both the Xcode and Unity project are automatically created, configured, and linked for immediate use after successful generation.

 ## Installation
-`UnityBuildKit` requires Xcode 9 and Swift 4
+`UnityBuildKit` requires Xcode 9, Swift 4, and Unity

 ### Make
 ```